iamKlufee/IconTest/public/blog-posts/Zotero_webdev_tutorial.md

 ---
-title: "HMaster Cross-Platform Zotero Synchronization with WebDAV: Your Ultimate Guide"
+title: "Master Cross-Platform Zotero Synchronization with WebDAV: Your Ultimate Guide"
 excerpt: "A step-by-step guide for Zotero Cross-Platform Syncing with WebDAV"
 date: "2025-09-14"
 author: "GlauNee"